supportd

 Nominee

-A person legally authorised to make decisions on a participant's behalf, such as a parent of a young person with disability or a court-appointed guardian.
+A person legally authorised to make decisions on a participant behalf, such as a parent of a young person with disability or a court-appointed guardian.

 P